 sudo apt autoremove

-The following command permanently deletes your Terminator configuration, including saved layouts, profiles, and keybinding customizations.
-Back up the directory first with
+The following command permanently deletes your Terminator configuration.
+Back it up first with

 cp -r ~/.config/terminator ~/terminator-backupif you may want to restore these settings later.